Keystone Treatment Center is committed to delivering the highest quality care to help individuals heal from schizoaffective disorder.

 - Social training

-In addition to the above treatment methods, we work closely with patients to create thorough discharge and aftercare plans, sometimes including our partial care day treatment services and intensive outpatient services for adolescents and adults.
+In addition to the above treatment methods, we work closely with patients to create thorough discharge and aftercare plans, sometimes including our partial care day treatment services and intensive outpatient services for adults.
 Each patient’s individual counselor and primary nurse work with a social worker to evaluate discharge needs.
 In addition, we offer weekly discharge planning groups throughout a patient’s stay with us.

 Find out more information about schizoaffective disorder recovery at our mental health treatment center